miriamposner/wireshark/wireshark.md

-# Snoop on network activity with Wireshark {#snoop-on-network-activity-with-wireshark .Article-Heading}
+# Snoop on network activity with Wireshark

 * Time: approx. 40 min.
 * Level: beginner who has had a general introduction to packets and network protocols